 - Buttermilk Substitute – Also, I know many people don’t always have buttermilk on hand.
 A great substitute to keep on hand in your fridge is Saco Cultured Buttermilk Blend.
 It is a powdered buttermilk that you keep in your fridge and then in a recipe that calls for buttermilk, you instead add this powdered buttermilk with your dry ingredients, and then add extra water with your wet ingredients.
 The package gives exact measurements for substitutions.
 I buy this at my local Winco store, but you can also buy on Amazon here.

 When I travel to my in-laws house, I usually mix up the dry ingredients for this recipe (cornmeal, gluten-free flour, salt) and bring with me.
-Then at my destination, I can just my bag of gluten-free cornbread mix, some butter, sugar, buttermilk and eggs and I can whip this up for everyone to enjoy!
+Then at my destination, I can just grab my bag of gluten-free cornbread mix, some butter, sugar, buttermilk and eggs and I can whip this up for everyone to enjoy!

 My gluten-free cornbread bakes up nice and tall, is incredibly moist and needs only a slather of butter to make it a perfect accompaniment to any homemade meal.
 We especially enjoy it with gluten-free chili, creamy gluten-free ham cheddar chowder and gluten-free chicken broccoli rice casserole.
 I’m going to make these crispy oven baked chicken thighs recipe soon to have with it.